Agumjot Singh

 Nassau County All-County Award 2024- High school Varsity Volleyball

 Growing up, I played basketball and volleyball.
 I have so much love for these sports, and they are the reason I am so disciplined today.
-Without these sports, I would not have learned time management, becoming headstrong, and pushing when you are at your weakest.
+Without these sports, I would not have learned time management, become headstrong, and pushing when you are at your weakest.
 Herricks High School had highly skilled teams, and being able to participate with them was a great experience.
 Not only did I learn so much and develop new skills, but I also made many new connections which led to my coaching and tutoring jobs.
 Nassau county awarded me with a county and conference award, which was a huge accomplishment for me.

 Morni- Competitive Bhangra (Punjabi Folk Dance)